GauravSingh-CyberSecurity/Obsidian/Journal/Journal_Nov-24.md

 6) Treat yourself appropriately physically and mentally so you can maintain your health
 7) you need to engage with broader social community
 8) continually educate yourself and devlop your skills.

+# 21-11-2024

+Many people are set in concrete with regard to their essential being, but not me I will reinvent myself every decade